actualbudget/actual/docs/Developers/releasing.md

 - `v23.3.1` - critical bugfix launched on the same date;
 - `v23.3.2` - another bugfix launched later in the month of March;
 - `v23.4.0` - first release launched on 9th of April, 2023;

+### Release PRs

+When cutting a release, create a PR to each of the `actual` and `actual-server` repositories.
+Make sure to name the branch `release/X.Y.Z` where `X.Y.Z` is the version number.
+This will trigger the release notes tooling, which will comment on your PR with the generated release notes.
+You can then copy-paste the release notes into the `Release-Notes.md` file in the `docs ` repository.

+This automation will also delete all the outdated release note files from the `upcoming-release-notes` directory.
+Make sure you have merged the latest `master` into the release branch and allowed the automation to run before you merge the release PR so all of the files get properly cleaned up.